duybuidotvn/duybuidotvn.github.io/_posts/technical/2015-09-05-jekyll-instruction.md

 In Jekyll's case it is not possible to alter what is passed to Liquid without hacking the gem or running custom plugins.
 Both of which cannot be supported by GitHub Pages.

+{% include alert info='My personal stance is to not invest time trying to hack liquid.
+It is really unnecessary from a <i>programmer's</i> perspective.
+That is to say if you have the ability to run custom plugins (i.e. run arbitrary ruby code) you are better off sticking with ruby.
+Toward that end I have built <a href="http://github.com/plusjade/mustache-with-jekyll">Mustache-with-Jekyll</a> which is now abandoned =/.
+You should use <a href="http://ruhoh.com">http://ruhoh.com</a> instead =D.' %}

 ## Static Assets